-It’s that most wonderful time of the year, when students everywhere cozy up to the fire with their favorite tablet in their lap, gather their documentation and fill out the Free Application for Federal Student Aid, or FAFSA.
+It’s that most wonderful time of the year, when students everywhere cozy up to the fire with their favorite tablet in their lap, gather their documentation and fill out the Free Application for Federal Student Aid (FAFSA).

 For some, the thought of filling out this annual application brings a sense of dread.
-But fear not!
-Did you know that completing the FAFSA is easier than ever.
+But fear not, completing the FAFSA is easier than ever.
 And getting your financial aid in order will allow you to focus on your coursework without having to stress about tuition.

 Today, I’ll dispel some of the most common FAFSA myths that are out there.
 Whether it’s pearls of wisdom that used to be true and are now invalid or information that’s just downright wrong, this guide will prepare you to become a rock star of the financial aid process.